 "Rectitude, liberty, and work," evidently the formula for successful Dominican palm-tree farming.

 Trujillo built around himself a cult of personality.
 In 1936, he had Congress rename the capital, Santo Domingo, Cuidad Trujillo ("Trujillo City") in his honor, created a new province named "Trujillo," and christened the D.R.'s tallest mountain Pico Trujillo ("Mt.
-Trujillo")
+Trujillo") He also had a giant neon sign erected in Santo Domingo that read "God and Trujillo."

 Before working as a dictator, Trujillo had jobs as a Morse code telegraph operator and a security guard at a sugar cane mill.
 Both skills came in handy as dictator.